The Second District in My New York Series

 What's Next?

 Meanwhile, I've already started the third piece in the series – a completely different character with horizontal tranquility and natural tones.
 While the first two pieces capture the urban energy, this third explores the oases of calm that give Manhattan its balance.
+The parks, the quiet streets, the places where you can breathe a breath amidst the skyscrapers.

-Frequently Asked Questions
+Frequently Asked Questions about Geometric Painting

 How long does it take to make a geometric painting?